Oberstabsarzt: Kriegsmarine

-Rank designations of the Kriegsmarine as to Match 30, 1934, are contained in the table below.
+Rank designations of the Kriegsmarine, as of 30 March 1934, are contained in the table below.

 Austria-Hungary

 In the Austria-Hungarian Common Army (de: Gemeinsame Armee or k.u.k.
 Armee) there was the OF3-rank Stabsarzt (en: Staff surgeon) until 1918, equivalent to the OF3-rank Oberstabsarzt in Germany.
 That particular rank was comparable to the Major OF3-rank as well.